Land Conservation Program

 Limit the builds

-New constructions and roads alter and fragment wild environments.
-As far as possible, avoid altering and generating habitat loss within the conservation areas of your property.
+New constructions and roads can alter and fragment wild environments.
+Whenever possible, avoid causing alterations and habitat loss within the conservation areas of your property.

 10.